twaluigi/thomaswygonik.com/hugo_site/content/about/_index.md

 You can view some of my projects at https://github.com/twaluigi

-Connec twith me on LinkedIn https://www.linkedin.com/in/thomas-wygonik/
+Connect with me on LinkedIn https://www.linkedin.com/in/thomas-wygonik/